libretro/docs/docs/library/mupen64plus.md

 # Nintendo 64 (Mupen64Plus-Next)

-## Contribute to this documentation

-**DOCUMENTATION IS A WORK IN PROGRESS**

-**In order to propose improvements to this document, [visit its corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/mupen64plus.md).
-Changes are proposed using "Pull Requests."**

-**There is a To-Do list for libretro/docs [here](../docguide/todo.md)**

-**You can submit suggestions or issues regarding documentation at the [libretro/docs issue tracker](https://github.com/libretro/docs/issues) or in our [forum thread](https://forums.libretro.com/t/wip-adding-pages-to-documentation-site/10078/).**

 ## Background

 Mupen64Plus-Next for libretro is an up-to-date port of Mupen64Plus, a Nintendo 64 emulator.
 Mupen64Plus-Next for libretro uses GLideN64 as its default graphic plugin, though Angrylion and ParaLLEl-RDP plugs are also available.